Skip to content

 Preparing for Migration

-Migrating a fully functional website is like shifting houses.
+Migrating a fully functional website is like moving houses.
 How well you handle the process determines whether you can enjoy your new home.
 For example, forgetting your AC behind will make the move incomplete and less happy, irrespective of the new location.

 Below is the checklist to make sure you are well-prepared for the move: